blackboxnlp/blackboxnlp.github.io/index.md

 ## News

 - BlackboxNLP will be back in 2023 co-located with EMNLP 2023!
 - We started a YouTube channel: [https://www.youtube.com/@blackboxnlp](https://www.youtube.com/@blackboxnlp).
 Subscribe to be informed of all upcoming content.
-You can already watch this year's keynotes.
+You can already watch the BlackboxNLP 2022 keynotes.

 ## Important dates